 Blue Apron eggs come from Vital Farms.
 All of our eggs are Certified Humane Raised and Handled ® pasture raised.
 These labels require that hens be in pasture year round and for a minimum of 6 hours per day (weather permitting), that each hen has 108 square feet of pasture, and that pasture be covered mainly with living vegetation.
 It also guarantees that hens have access to a shelter to roost without fear of predators.
 The Certified Humane program is run by Humane Farm Animal Care, a non-profit certification organization, and enforced by on-site inspections.

-Blue Apron chose this partnership because we believe that access to a pasture is critical to high welfare for hens, and humane treatment of animals in our supply chain is a Blue Apron priority.
+Blue Apron chose this standard because we believe that access to a pasture is critical to high welfare for hens, and humane treatment of animals in our supply chain is a Blue Apron priority.